skip to navigation skip to content

 • diagnostics.

-Devices that contain a medicine are only assessed if they have been licensed as a medicine by the Medicines and Healthcare products Regulatory Agency (MHRA) or the European Medicines Agency (EMA).
+Devices that contain a medicine are only assessed if they have been licensed as a medicine by the Medicines and Healthcare products Regulatory Agency (MHRA).

 Details of how we work with pharmaceutical companies can be found in our guide, Working with SMC - a guide for manufacturers.
 Our full submission process requires companies to complete a New Product Assessment Form (NPAF).